yegor256/blog/_posts/2016/jul/2016-07-21-convince-me.md

 [architecture document]({% pst 2015/aug/2015-08-04-nine-steps-start-software-project %}).
 He should say the choice to go with Maven is not explained properly.
-I will then rethink my decision and will either change it or expain it better.
+I will then rethink my decision and will either change it or explain it better.
 But again, I will do it not to please Chris but to fix a reported bug.

 To summarize, an architect must be an absolute technical **dictator**